-When I started my business 15 years ago, I didn’t have any kind of strategy (except pay the mortgage on my new condo).
-I wanted the freedom to schedule my days, choose my clients, and I liked the prospect of earning more money.
+When I started my business 15 years ago, I didn’t have any kind of strategy (except to pay the mortgage on my new condo).
+I wanted the freedom to schedule my days, choose my clients, and earn more money.
 That was basically my strategy.
-And it worked for a while, because my former employer became my biggest client, and it was pretty easy to make a living as graphic designer back then.
-I was riding the wave of a strong economy and solid portfolio.
+And it worked for a while.
+It was pretty easy to make a living as graphic designer back in the early 90s.
+I was riding the wave of a strong economy and a solid portfolio.

 Today, I work in a much more competitive and globalized industry.
-And web strategy matters more than ever.
+And web marketing and strategy matter more than ever.
 You can no longer put up a great website and expect people to show up on your home page.

 First, it’s important to take a step back.

 Any kind of marketing strategy we do at the Mighty Little Web Shop is informed by our business strategy.
 Until I sat down and thought about what I wanted to focus on and who I wanted to sell to, coming up with my marketing strategy seemed impossible.
 My website sounded like every other graphic designer’s website.
 It said things like:

 “We provide exceptional service” and “we are creative thinkers who follow a design process to deliver outstanding results.”

 To prospects, it sounded like the same promises as every other graphic designer’s website.
 I needed to figure this out!

 I considered the following:

-What I was best at + a need in the market + who I liked to work with the most.
+What I was best at + a need in the market + who I liked to work with the most = strategy

 Once this was clear, marketing became infinitely easier on my website.